Living in southeastern Wisconsin, every winter I am reminded of the importance to learn to wait on God’s timing.

 King David Learned to Wait on God’s Timing

-King David knew what it was like to wait.
+King David of the Bible knew what it was like to wait.
 Samuel anointed him as king when he was just a teenager, but then he went right back to working for his father as a shepherd for many years.

 Eventually, he was called upon to work under the current king, Saul.
 But then Saul attempted to kill David and he was forced to flee for his life.